korningf/arch-ops/box/dsp/win/devpc.md

 _this may already be included in the devtools_

-SysInternals are standard MSDN Developer utils from Miscrosoft.
+SysInternals are standard MSDN Developer utils from Microsoft.

 ###  Install SysInternals